Tatlayoko Lake Bird Observatory

 Located in the remote and beautiful Tatlayoko Valley, the Tatlayoko Lake Bird Observatory (TLBO) was established by the Nature Conservatory of Canada (NCC) in 2006 to monitor migratory bird populations in the valley.
 The banding station is active in August and September.
-Volunteers come from across Canada and around the world to join NCC biologists as they observe and track the thousands of birds that pass through this key migration corridor.

 Since 2006 TLBO has banded more than 15,000 birds and cataloged 187 species in the valley.

 TLBO contributes its data to the Canadian Migratory Monitoring Network, part of a world-wide database that monitors bird population trends and supports efforts by scientists and conservationists to overcome threats to bird populations.

 In past years we have run a Conservation Volunteers program at TLBO.
 Unfortunately we are unable to offer this volunteer opportunity in 2016.

 The lagoon at Tatlayoko Lake Ranch (Photo by Brenda Shaughnessy)

 TLBO operates on NCC's Tatlayoko Lake Ranch, a 939-acre (380-hectare) conservation property that is at the heart of our conservation work in the Tatlayoko Valley.